 That next year, 1999, brought with it more change, as Muncie Power Products went on to join – what is now – more than two dozen other companies, becoming part of the multinational operation, Interpump Group, S.p.A. located in S. Ilario d’ Enza, Italy.
 Two of these companies, Muncie Power Products would join, were Hydrocar and PZB, two of the largest PTO manufacturers in Europe.

 Together these three companies offered, and still do offer, the largest selection of PTO products in the world.
 Over the next 16 years, Muncie Power Products would establish five more locations in 2001, 2002, 2003, 2005 and 2014, develop Muncie Power’s Snow & Ice Division in 2004 and implement Lean Enterprise.

 MUNCIE POWER TODAY

-Today Muncie Power Products has nine company owned locations; headquarters in Muncie, Indiana, assembly centers in Tulsa, Oklahoma, and Muncie, Indiana, and distribution centers in Atlanta, Georgia; Columbus, Ohio; Houston, Texas; Philadelphia, Pennsylvania; Richmond, Virginia; and Visalia, California.
+Today Muncie Power Products has seven company owned locations; headquarters in Muncie, Indiana, assembly centers in Tulsa, Oklahoma, and Muncie, Indiana, and distribution centers in Atlanta, Georgia; Columbus, Ohio; Houston, Texas; Philadelphia, Pennsylvania; and Visalia, California.
 Beyond these manufacturing and distribution facilities across the country, Muncie Power Products maintains a global distribution network to best meet customer application needs and provide industry leading customer service.

 Even with the growth of the company and the transfer of ownership to the Interpump Group, Muncie Power continues with the same mission: “…to provide quality products and services that will satisfy the needs and expectations of our customers.
 We are committed to the continual improvement of our products and processes to achieve our quality objectives, minimize costs to our customers and realize a reasonable profit that will provide a stable future for our employees.”